isar/isar/isar/README.md

 - 😎 **Lazy loaded**.
 Only load data when you need it
 - 🔎 **Full-text search**.
 Make searching fast and fun
 - 📱 **Multiplatform**. iOS, Android, Desktop and the web (soon™)
-- 💙 **Made for Flutter.** Easily use it in your Flutter app
+- 💙 **Made for Flutter**.
+Easily use it in your Flutter app
 - 🧪 **ACID semantics**.
 Rely on consistency
-- ⏱ **Asynchronous.** Parallel query operations & multi-isolate support
+- ⏱ **Asynchronous**.
+Parallel query operations & multi-isolate support
-- ⚠️ **Static typing** with compile-time checked and autocompleted queries
+- ⚠️ **Static typing**.
+Compile-time checked and autocompleted queries
+- 🔒 **Strong encryption**.
+Optional authenticated AES-256 GCM encryption

 ### Add to pubspec.yaml